ArashiWander/Three-Body-Problem/README.md

 `True` the bodies combine into one mass; otherwise they bounce using a simple elastic collision model.

-## Tests and Linting
+## Tests

-Install the dependencies and run unit tests with:
+Install the requirements and run the unit tests with:

 ```bash
 pip install -r requirements.txt